 Finding a classic operable 96’ Chevy Impala that someone was willing to sell was a near impossible task.
 When we got the car it was painted factory maroon with stock wheels.
 Screw’s candy blue impala on with 20” blades is a very well known staple, so we had to get the details right.
 We collaborated with 713 Motoring on the customization.
 IYO team sourced a custom 3M candy blue vinyl car wrap to install on top of the existing paint alongside the classic 20” blades (rims) and wheels from separate vendors.
 End result - a literary awe inspiring replica of an iconic whip.

 The Screwed Up Click pendent was a hallmark of DJ Screw and members of the S.U.C. – Knowing how essential this was to the brand, we knew it had to be Done Right so we collaborated with celebrity jeweler Jimmy Boi.
 After sourcing the 14K yellow gold bezentine design chain, Jimmy then consulted with his team at King Johnny Jewelers whom created the original classic pieces for Screw, Big Moe and other SUC affiliates to make sure things were in tack.
-The final replica came out amazing and was almost identical.
+The final scaled up replica came out almost identical.